 California Overtime Law Calculations

-Set your calculator overtime choice under Preferences.
+Set your calculator overtime choice under Settings.

 The US government Department of Labor overtime law of after "40 hours per week" applies to many states.
 See Fact Sheet #23: Overtime Pay Requirements of the FLSA.
 Some states however, such as California, have their own overtime laws; see other state labor offices.